Dresden: Military history

-Second World War
+Nazi era, Second World War

+After the Nazi seizure of power, two book burnings were organised in the city in 1933, one by the SA on Wettiner Platz, the second one by German Student Union at the Bismarck Column on Räcknitzhöhe.

-During the Nazi era from 1933 to 1945, the Jewish community of Dresden was reduced from over 6,000 (7,100 people were persecuted as Jews) to 41, mostly as a result of emigration, but later also deportation and murder.
-Non-Jews were also targeted, and over 1,300 people were executed by the Nazis at the Münchner Platz, a courthouse in Dresden, including labour leaders, undesirables, resistance fighters and anyone caught listening to foreign radio broadcasts.
+From 1933 to 1945, the Jewish community of Dresden was reduced from over 6,000 (7,100 people were persecuted as Jews) to 41, mostly as a result of emigration, but later also deportation and murder.
+One of the survivors was Victor Klemperer with his non-Jewish wife, who believed that the bombing saved their lives.
+The Semper Synagogue was destroyed in November 1938 on Kristallnacht.

+During the German invasion of Poland at the start of World War II, in September 1939, the Gestapo carried out mass arrests of local Polish activists.
+Other non-Jews were also targeted, and over 1,300 people were executed by the Nazis at the Münchner Platz, a courthouse in Dresden, including labour leaders, undesirables, resistance fighters and anyone caught listening to foreign radio broadcasts.
 The bombing stopped prisoners who were busy digging a large hole into which an additional 4,000 prisoners were to be disposed of.

+During the war, Dresden was the location of several forced labour subcamps of the Stalag IV-A prisoner-of-war camp for Allied POWs, and seven subcamps of the Flossenbürg concentration camp, in which some 3,600 men, women and children were imprisoned, mostly Polish, Jewish and Russian.
+In April 1945, most surviving prisoners were sent on death marches to various destinations in Saxony and German-occupied Czechoslovakia, whereas some women were probably murdered and some managed to escape.

 Dresden in the 20th century was a major communications hub and manufacturing centre with 127 factories and major workshops and was designated by the German military as a defensive strongpoint, with which to hinder the Soviet advance.
 Being the capital of the German state of Saxony, Dresden not only had garrisons but a whole military borough, the Albertstadt.
-This military complex, named after Saxon King Albert, was not specifically targeted in the bombing of Dresden, though it was within the expected area of destruction and was extensively damaged.
+This military complex, named after Saxon King Albert, was not specifically targeted in the bombing of Dresden.

 During the final months of the Second World War, Dresden harboured some 600,000 refugees, with a total population of 1.2 million.
 Dresden was attacked seven times between 1944 and 1945, and was occupied by the Red Army after the German capitulation.